Generalized Uncertainty Principle, Modified Dispersion Relation and Barrier penetration by a Dirac particle

 In \cite{sdas}, they have used $b = 2a^2$ which is also consistent with the above condition (\ref{con1}).

 For a particle moving along $z$ direction (\ref{md}) simplifies as

 where $E_G$ is the GUP corrected energy of the system.
-For future purpose we will replace the momentum operator $p$ by its differential form $-i\hbar \frac{d} {d z}$ and recast the modified Dirac equation as
+For further calculations we will replace the momentum operator $p$ by its differential form $-i\hbar \frac{d} {d z}$ and recast the modified Dirac equation as

-Note that the modified Dirac equation (\ref{mDe}) contains third order spatial derivative and a complete solution requires the continuity of higher derivatives also.
+Note that the modified Dirac equation (\ref{mDe}) contains third order spatial derivative and an exact solution requires the continuity of higher derivatives also.
 Since the GUP correction is very small one can also take a perturbative approach \cite{vag}-\cite{ped} as well.

-\section{\bf Solution of modified Dirac equation for a free particle and its band structure}
+\section{Solution of modified Dirac equation for a free particle and its band structure}

-In this section we will find a solution of the modified Dirac equation (\ref{mDe}) and subsequently derive the MDR.
-This will be used to find the energy band structure.

 The standard one dimensional Dirac equation for a free particle is given by